Canadian Macromolecular Crystallography Facility

-The Canadian Macromolecular Crystallography Facility (CMCF) is an umbrella facility which operates two beamlines, 08ID-1 and 08B1-1, at the Canadian Light Source in Saskatoon, Saskatchewan.
+The Canadian Macromolecular Crystallography Facility (CMCF) is an umbrella facility which operates two beamlines, CMCF-ID (08ID-1) and CMCF-BM (08B1-1), at the Canadian Light Source in Saskatoon, Saskatchewan.
 Together, both beamlines enable high-resolution structural studies of proteins, nucleic acids and other macromolecules, satisfying the requirements of the most challenging and diverse of crystallographic experiments.

-The CMCF serves a growing macromolecular crystallography community of more than 50 academic, government and industrial research groups across Canada and the United states.
+The CMCF serves a growing macromolecular crystallography community of more than 70 academic, government and industrial research groups across Canada and the United States.
 The facility also includes supporting infrastructure such as a Sample Preparation Room, Sample Storage Room and access to wet lab facilities

 Location at the Canadian Light Source

-This floor plan shows the location of the 08ID-1 and 08B1-1 beamlines in relation to the CLS beamline hall.
-The CLS is located on the beautiful University of Saskatchewan campus in Saskatoon, Saskatchewan.
+This floor plan shows the locations of the CMCF-ID and CMCF-BM beamlines in relation to the CLS beamline hall.
+The CLS is located on the inspiring University of Saskatchewan campus in Saskatoon, Saskatchewan.

 What is Macromolecular Crystallography?